 - Most Writers Are Male: Howard's fiction is presented as not targeted at female audience.

-- Relative Button: results from Howard's Mommy Issues (without the murder part).
+- Relative Button: Results from Howard's Freudian Excuse (without the murder part).

 - Reptiles Are Abhorrent: Howard describes to Price gigantic rattlers imagined by him.